nchocholova/english-for-designers/03-case-studies/draft4.md

 # Café Letka: When Typography Takes Flight

+Ever wondered what happens when aviation meets typography?
+For Café Letka, we turned airplane trails into letterforms, crafting a visual identity that’s as bold as it is meaningful.

 | Client         | Café Letka / Club Letka                     |
 |----------------|---------------------------------------------|
 | Year           | 2024                                        |